LogoCua

 # os.environ["CUA_API_BASE"] = "https://api.cua.ai"

-provider = CloudProvider(api_key=api_key, verbose=False)
+provider = CloudProvider(verbose=False)

 async with provider: